-Chicago is a vibrant city brimming with wonderful attractions and activities for people of all interests.
+Chicago is a vibrant city brimming with wonderful attractions and activities for newcomers to enjoy.
 With high energy and a healthy, clean-living lifestyle, those who relocate here might need to make a few adjustments to their way of life, but be prepared to splash out, as Chicago can be expensive.

 The city is renowned for its shopping, nightlife and restaurants, but it also features good entertainment venues, world-class sports facilities and spas.